Nico-1/WebAuthentication/webauthentication/README.md

 2. Run the command 'java -jar webauthentication.jar'
 3. For this example we'll assume you're running on localhost.
 If running on a different server, note the url of your machine and be sure the relevant port is open.

+A fully working prototype is [available here](https://nico-1.github.io/WebAuthentication).

+Note: As of July 2019, fully passwordless authentication requires the latest Windows 10 on Microsoft Edge or Firefox.
+Support on Safari is coming soon but available now on [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/).
+2-factor authentication, however is available on all major browsers on Windows (Edge, Firefox, Chrome)  while Mac users can use Firefox and Chrome.
+Android users can use Chrome and Firefox on Android for the same.

 Device Registration
 --